Dullstroom: Climate

 Due to its high elevation (Dullstroom being the highest town in South Africa itself), Dullstroom has a subtropical highland climate (Köppen: Cwb).
 From October to April, the town sees a significant amount of rainfall (higher than nearby Johannesburg to the west), in contrast with winter, where precipitation lacks.

 Its relatively cool and temperate climate has made Dullstroom the only place in South Africa where beech and elm trees grow, which were originally planted by Dutch colonists.

 Culture

 Inspired by the Bavarian Oktoberfest, the annual Ducktober Beer Fest is a beer, food and music festival held in Dullstroom and is the highest beer festival in Southern Africa, at 2100 m above sea level.
 The festival is organised by Proudly Dullstroom and the inaugural event was hosted at The Duck & Trout in September 2017.

 The Dullstroom Winter Festival is held every July and brings the whole community together.
 It also attracts people from all over South Africa.
 Music by local South African artists is the main attraction.
 The festival also hosts a kid's zone for young visitors as well as food stalls, artist exhibits, and whisky pairings stands.

-The Dimitrov Art Gallery is run by the well established artist Branko Dimitrov who also does on site commissioned portrait paintings.

-The Robert Badenhorst Art Gallery sells South African art from paintings to sculptures.

-The Anvil Ale Brewery on the outskirts of town is a microbrewery that produces a Blonde Ale, a Pale Ale and a Baltic Porter.